Candlestick Pattern Cheat Sheet – All you need to know

 Open – This is at the point where the session opened.
 On a bullish candle, the open is at the bottom of the body.
 On a bearish candle, the open is at the top of the body.

-High – This is the market reached it’s the highest price during the trading session.
+High – This is the market that reached its highest price during the forex trading session.
 This gives you an idea of how high the market moved in one trading period.

-Low – This is the market reached it’s the lowest price during the trading session.
+Low – This is the market that reached its lowest price during the trading session.
 This gives you an idea of how low the market moved in one trading period.

 Now you’ve locked in the idea of what candlestick patterns are, let’s dive straight into the different segments of the forex candlestick pattern cheat sheet.